Written on Dec 7, 2022 9:30:00 AM

 The largest car pileup in Florida occurred on January 9, 2008, involving 70 vehicles.
 A brush fire had erupted off I-4 between Tampa and Orlando, covering the highway in a dense layer of fog (this will become a recurring theme throughout this story).
-Tractor-trailers and a tanker overturned, and vehicles crashed into one another, some trapped underneath larger ones.
+Florida Highway Patrol reported that tractor-trailers and a tanker overturned, and vehicles crashed into one another, some trapped underneath larger ones.
 Despite this horrific scenario, the pileup still does not make the list of the ten largest in history.

 Ten Worst Car Pileups From Across the Globe

 Heavy fog was responsible for this 150 multi-car collision on the A15 Motorway in the Netherlands.
 64 people were injured and one was killed.

 England is known for fog, and a veil of it was responsible for this early morning 160-car pileup.
 The initial crash was caused by a truck rear-ending a tanker, with resulting passenger cars crashing behind them.
 25 ambulances arrived to rush victims to the hospital, and five air ambulances were brought in for the seriously injured.

 Just outside Nashville, heavy fog caused three separate chain reactions, leading to one very large pileup.
 The accident stretched for over two miles, killing one person and injuring an additional 16.
 A school bus was among the wreckage, but thankfully no children were seriously injured.